admalledd/website/content/Minecraft/getting_started.md

 * `/cmodify $USER`
     * Change who can access a certain locked entity.
 Read `/lwc help` for more info.

+**Special oddities:**

+The server has some custom plugin code running as well, the most noticeable one being [DragonLands.py](/DragonLands.html).
+See the link for more information, but basically its a plugin meant to let players hunt an enderdragon on a regular basis.

 **Background Info:**